Tirunageswaram Naganathar Temple: Architecture

 The temple is located in Thirunageswaram, a panchayat town located 5 km from Kumbakonam and 47 km from Thanjavur on the Kumbakonam - Karaikkal highway.
 The temple is another masterpiece which exhibits the Chola style of architecture.
 It is believed to have been built by Aditya Chola I in the 10th century A.D.
 Later rulers have modified the temple with their own additions.
 The temple has a separate shrine for Rahu.
 The temple is located on the southern bank of the river Kaveri 7 km from Kumbakonam.
 The temple campus encompasses exclusive shrines for Naganatha Swamy (Shiva), Pirayani Amman (Parvathi), Giri-Gujambigai (Parvathi) and Rahu with his divine spouses.
 Goddess Girigujambal has a separate shrine inside the temple campus as it is believed that the goddess is in thava kolam (mode of deep penance).

 The temple covers an area of 630 ft South-North and 800 ft East-West with concentric sub lanes and four major streets around the four sides.
 There are four gateways along the four sides with entry towers (gopuram) and a surrounding compound wall.
 In the broad pathway on the third precinct, there is a flower garden on the northern side.
-The Vinayaka shrine, Bali Peetam, Nandikeshwara hall and flag post are located in the eastern entrance.
+The Vinayaka shrine, bali pitha, Nandikeshwara hall and flag post are located in the eastern entrance.
 This Ganapathy shrine is said to have been installed by the great saint Sadasiva Brahmendra along with a Ganapathy yantra.
 An inscription in the temple bears testimony to this fact.
 The temple tank is called Sula Theertham, a dip in which, is believed to clear sins committed by human beings.
 The temple tank is located in the southern side and has a hundred pillared hall.
 The second precinct has a granite floor and enshrines the Rahu shrine in the north eastern corner.
 The path leading to the main shrine in the second precinct has a hall decorated with Nayak style pillars with yalis.
 The hall was constructed by Govinda Dikshitar, the minister of successive Nayak rulers, Achuthappa Nayak (1560–1614) and Raghunatha Nayak (1600–34).
 In the front hall on the eastern side, artistic pillar with "older and nine horses" design is found, while similar pillars are found on the southern side as well.
 There is a hall in the northern side with pillars decorated with yalis used for staging idols during the festive occasions.
 The renovation work in the western walls was done during 1929 with artistic inscriptions.
 In the path way to main shrine, there are art works depicting Veda nayakas, king Sambumali and penance pose of Ambal.
 The Dwarapalaga images on each side at the entrance of Naganathar shrine are made of chunam clay.